Public Private Keys

 No matter why a private key is public, it is obvious that a "public private key" should be considered as insecure and compromised.

-The "Kompromat" repository collects "private keys that have become public".
-We use this as the basis of our blocklist.
+The Kompromat repository collects "private keys that have become public".
+We use this collection among other sources as the basis of our blocklist.